Sinetian/Toolkit/README.md

 # Toolkit Insiders Project
 Now you can connect me at KOOK to join the Insiders Project.
 You can get the latest newsand many other stuff!

-Thanks!If you'd love to follow the content above, I welcome you to use my code freely.
+Thanks!
+If you'd love to follow the content above, I welcome you to use my code freely.
 You can read the GPLv3.0 license [here](https://github.com/Sinetian/Toolkit/blob/main/LICENSE).
 You can always report a bug at [issues](https://github.com/Sinetian/Toolkit/issues/new).
 Sadly, this program's update will be extremely slow as I've to go to school!